Sorry, we could not find what you are looking for.

 Sight Lines and Places of Refuge

 Unobstructed sight lines allow teachers and staff to see what is going on throughout the school without having to physically monitor every space.
-This strategy can help secures both the interior and the exterior of a building through strategically placed glass and through open and closed classrooms allowing transparency without hindering privacy.
+This strategy can help secure both the interior and the exterior of a building through strategically placed glass and through open and closed classrooms allowing transparency without hindering privacy.

 Sense of Place and Connection to Nature